Feefo logo

 Insurance for blocks of flats can be complex.
 Whether or not you need to arrange cover for the building will depend on whether you’re the freeholder or the leaseholder, and what legal agreement you have in place.

-If you own the whole building and all the flats within it, you are likely to be the freeholder and therefore responsible for arranging buildings insurance cover, or freeholder buildings insurance, for the property.
-If you own a lease on just one of the flats, you will usually only require cover for any contents you own.
-Read more about different types of ownership below.
+If you own the whole building and all the flats within it, you are likely to be the freeholder.
+You would therefore be responsible for arranging buildings insurance cover for the property.

 open